-/NOTERMINATE (default)
+/NOTERMINATE

-/TERMINATE specifies that Client-FTP terminates (effectively executes) the current equivalence string when someone presses the defined key. /NOTERMINATE allows you to create key definitions that insert text into command lines, after prompts, or into other typed text.
+/TERMINATE specifies that the FTP client terminates (effectively executes) the current equivalence string when someone presses the defined key. /NOTERMINATE, the default, allows you to create key definitions that insert text into command lines, after prompts, or into other typed text.

-The following sets the F1 key on the keyboard to the ""SMITH SECRET"::[USERS]" string, sets the state to 1, and locks the state for that definition:
+The following sets the F1 key on the keyboard to the ""SMITH SECRET":: [USERS]" string, sets the state to 1, and locks the state for that definition: